Cool tropics paradox: Data from molluscs

-The winter temperatures of molluscs match well with the foramaniferal temperatures, suggesting that foramanifera predominantly grew during the winter months.
+The winter temperatures of molluscs match well with the foraminiferal temperatures, suggesting that foraminifera predominantly grew during the winter months.
 The overall temperatures corresponded well with terrestrial and modelled estimates of a sea surface temperature around 4–5° warmer than today's.

 Reassessment of the foraminiferal record

 The magnesium/calcium paleothermometer is a recently developed alternative to the δ18O method, and avoids many of the uncertainties inherent in the latter method.
 Use of this technique generates results more consistent with those expected, in contrast to the original δ18O records from the same sites.
 Further painstaking studies targeted solely those foraminifera which could be demonstrated not to have undergone any diagenesis in fact give a δ18O signature similar to that expected, suggesting that poor preservation was responsible for the original confusion.